San Francisco, California

 When & Where

 USA Football recommends national standards for America’s youth football community.
-As the sport's national governing body in the United States, USA Football hosts dozens of football training events annually offering education for coaches, skill development for players and resources for youth football league commissioners.
-The independent non-profit is the official youth football development partner of the NFL and its 32 teams as well as the Atlantic Coast Conference.
-USA Football manages U.S. national teams within the sport for international competition and awards $1 million annually in equipment grants to youth and high school football programs based on merit and need.
+As the sport's national governing body in the United States, USA Football hosts more than 200 football training events annually, offering education for coaches, skill development for players and resources for youth football league commissioners.
+The independent non-profit is the official youth football development partner of the NFL and its 32 teams and partners with numerous leading football organizations and conferences.
+USA Football manages U.S. National Teams within the sport for international competition and awards $1 million annually in equipment grants to youth and high school football programs based on merit and need.
 USA Football is chaired by former NFL team executive Carl Peterson.